Getting a Handle on Kitchen Faucets

 Double handle faucets have two separate nozzles, one for hot and another for cold.
 These handles can be widespread or center set.
 Widespread is more common since there is more spacing between the handles and spout.
 Center set means it is 4” from one handle to the other, which is a great selection for vanities that are small with little counter space.
 Since double handles have more elements, they typically have a traditional style.
 “With two different sizes of double handle faucets, the aesthetic options are much larger than single handles”, says Leslie.

 A kitchen faucet is one of many design elements that can make a huge impact on your kitchen’s overall style.
-If you are thinking about starting a kitchen remodel, schedule a time to talk with Leslie or register for one of our upcoming kitchen remodeling seminars.
+If you are thinking about starting a kitchen remodel, schedule a time to talk with a designer.
+You can also follow us on Facebook or Instagram to add some design inspiration to your feed.